Enhanced Mobility of Seniors and Individuals with Disabilities

 Formula and Matching Requirements

-Matching is voluntary.
+Matching is mandatory.
 80%.
 Section 5310 funds may be used to finance capital and operating expenses.
 The federal share of eligible capital costs may not exceed 80 percent of the net cost of the activity.
 The federal share of the eligible operating costs may not exceed 50 percent of the net operating costs of the activity.
 Recipients may use up to 10 percent of their apportionment to support program administrative costs including administration, planning, and technical assistance, which may be funded at 100 percent federal share.
 Funds for this program are allocated among the States and large urbanized areas by a formula which is based on the population of elderly persons and persons with disabilities in each State according to the latest U.S. Census population figures.
 States eligible for the sliding scale match under FHWA programs may use that match ratio for section 5310 capital projects.
 Funds provided under other Federal programs (other than those of the Department of Transportation, with the exception of the Federal Lands Highway Program established by section 204 of Title 23 U.S.C.) may be used as match for capital funds provided under section 5310.
+Section 5310 CRRSAA and ARP funds may be obligated at up to 100% federal share.

 MOE requirements are not applicable to this assistance listing.